-Total number self-indicating having a disability = 11
+Total number self-indicating having a disability = 4

 Multicultural Action Committee

+The Multicultural action Committee has been invited to join the Aging Services Advisory Council as of November 2019.
+A seat will be allowed for each organization and an organizational representative of their choosing will be named to the ASAC beginning February 2020.

 Mission: To proactively advise and shape Multnomah County Aging, Disability, & Veteran Services Division policies, programs, and services to create equitable access, culturally responsive programming, and identify and advocate for the unmet needs of elders and people with disabilities who also identify as members of underrepresented groups; such as cultural, racial, and ethnic minorities, LGBT, immigrants, and refugees.
 Membership is open to ADVSD Enhancing Equity contractors, community stakeholders, and community representatives.
 Current membership consists of representatives from the following organizations: